isomerpages/moe-westviewpri/_about-us/Our School/School Rules.md

 Socks &amp; Shoes:
 --------------

 Plain white socks, without coloured trimmings, are to be worn with black canvas shoes.
-Socks worn should be at least 3cm above the shoes.&nbsp;Ankle socks are not allowed.
+Socks worn should be at least 3cm above the shoes.&nbsp;<u>Ankle socks are not allowed</u>.

 Acceptable Hairstyles:
 ----------------------